We are reader-supported. Purchases made through links on our site may earn us a commission. Learn More.

 The first chapter, “Chapter 0” is a full-blown introduction to more than just C++.
 There’s a lesson for using the tutorials, a lesson titled “introduction to programming languages,” a lesson on development, a lesson about common C++ problems, and more.

 Derek Banas is a YouTuber who has a single tutorial video on C++ Programming.
-The idea is that he’ll cover everything you need to know about C++ in a single, one hour and ten-minute video.
+The idea is that he’ll cover everything you need to know about C++ for game programmers in a single, one-hour, and ten-minute video.

-The convenience and expediency of “one video for everything” comes at a cost: Banas doesn’t take any prisoners.
+The convenience and expediency of “one video for everything” come at a cost: Banas doesn’t take any prisoners.

 If you have no programming experience, this is not the video for you.

-But, if you’ve had experience with C++ this video could be a great refresher–and you might even learn some new things on the way.
+But, if you’ve had experience as a developer, or have any C++ game coding experience, this video could be a great refresher–and you might even learn some new things on the way.

 Complete beginners should stay away, those with some experience can give it a shot and see if they can keep up.
 He shows you the commands and quickly and simply explains why he’s doing what he’s doing, but there’s no coddling.

 It’s less like Banas is holding your hand, and more like Banas is sounding his location by snapping his hands in a dark room.
-If you’re familiar with the room(or C++) it will be a lot easier for you to track his location (or keep up with the tutorial).
+If you’re familiar with the room(or C++) it will be a lot easier for you to track his location (or keep up with a C++ game tutorial).

-The C++ tutorials over at Tutorials Point seems pretty solid.
+Game programming in C++ tutorials over at Tutorials Point seem pretty solid.
 The syntax is a little wonky in spots, but not in a way that makes the text-based tutorials hard to understand.